 • More professional/ethical approaches and practices: Although it might be unfair and inaccurate to suggest that in the past many management consultants have been less than professional or ethical, it is fair to say that today's management consultant is more professional than ever and is increasingly aware of some of the ethical issues surrounding the management consultancy process.
 Many consultants are increasingly required to belong to a professional body or association encompassing and often proscribing their consultancy activities.
 There is also increased legislation that can be used to seek legal redress against incompetent or unprofessional consultants.
-Thankfully, however, the major impetus to an increasingly professional and ethical body of management consultants that professionalism and ethical practices make good common sense in the increasingly competitive world of management consultancy.
+Thankfully, however, the major impetus to an increasingly professional and ethical body of management consultants has been an increasing recognition on the part of most management consultants that professionalism and ethical practices make good common sense in the increasingly competitive world of management consultancy.
 (Pinault and Pollan 2000; Wickham 2004).